Instant Payday Loans Instant Payday Loans

-After Cyrus made his live announcement the football players exited stage left, to let the soccer players have their time in the spotlight.
+After Cyrus Kouandjio made his live announcement the football players exited stage left, to let the soccer players have their time in the spotlight.
 He got hugs from his parents.
-Friends and classmates high-fived him, but the smile he cracked were quickly eaten.
+Friends and classmates high-fived him, but Cyrus Kouandjio quickly ate any smiles.

 Proud Mom (above).
 Proud Dad (Below).

 He was all nerves.
-And that’s what I kept making pictures of. — all the while I’m thinking: USA Today is NOT going to be impressed by these mediocre, uncelebratory images.
-Cyrus wasn’t the only guy using up all his deodorant.
+And that’s what I kept making pictures of. — all the while I’m thinking: USA Today is NOT going to be impressed by these mediocre, uncelebratory images of Cyrus Kouandjio.
+Cyrus wasn’t the only guy not smiling. sheesh!
+Talk about using up all my deodorant.

 So, I walked away from the press conference, a little bummed my CF Cards’ guts weren’t sparkling with gold!
 (I’m not really sure what that means… just go with it).

-It’s not an amazing image, by any means, but with the right word treatment (headline, caption info) I think his body language speaks volumes about what he’s feeling at that moment.
+Not to say these images are amazing, by any means, but they’re definitely telling.
+With the right word treatment (headline, caption info) I think his body language speaks volumes about what he’s feeling at that moment.

-This one looks like he’s about to sign, but at the request of the video guys, all the players were asked to hold their pens as if they’re signing, but to look up.
+This one looks like Cyrus Kouandjio is about to sign, but at the request of the video guys, all the players were asked to hold their pens as if they’re signing, but to look up.
 The above photo was made moments before the video folks requested some staged fakery.
 Who knows?
-Maybe all that time not dedicated to signing might’ve been the the tipping point for Cyrus… I wonder what was going on in Cyrus’s head during that moment of TV magic?
+Maybe all that time not dedicated to signing might’ve been the the tipping point for Cyrus Kouandjio… I wonder what was going on in his head during that moment of TV magic?

 I shouldn’t be too cynical towards the video peeps.
 I totally used that pregnant pause to see if any more emotions were gonna well up in him. …and I really like stealing the light used by video guys and gals.

-There was very little celebrating for Cyrus.
+There was very little celebrating for Cyrus Kouandjio.
 He didn’t pull out an Auburn hat and raise his finger in the air (NUMBER 1!!!).
 Look.
 He’s the only one of his teammates not brandishing some kind of college paraphernalia.
 I bet there was a battle going on in his head:

 NOTE: Unfortunately, the photos have not/yet to run.
 I guess that makes sense.
 The AP has a pretty good lit portrait of him floating around.
 The signing day drama’s over.
-Cyrus has made his decision …and now his parents only have to drive to one campus.
+Cyrus Kouandjio ultimately made his decision …and now his parents only have to drive to one campus.